 Nationally recognized heart care at Alaska Regional

 Alaska Regional consistently meets or exceeds stringent national standards, and demonstrates a higher level of expertise when caring for patients with heart disease.
 The Society of Cardiovascular Patient Care has designated us with accreditations for atrial fibrillation, chest pain and heart failure.
+In fact, ours is the only hospital in Alaska to have earned all three accreditations.

 For questions or comments about our cardiovascular services you can email us or call us at (907) 264-2332.